tpwres/teczki-polskiego-wrestlingu/content/w/robert-star.md

 ### 2024: Euroscene and PpW

-In 2023, Robert started tagging with Hunyadi Tamas, and won the Bodyslam! tag team titles, in addition to continuing his run as champion for DPW.
+In 2023, Robert started tagging with [Hunyadi Tamas](@/w/hunyadi-tamas.md), and won the BODYSLAM! tag team titles, in addition to continuing his run as champion for DPW.
 He also made appearances in Scotland and Germany.

 On May 11th, 2024, [PpW](@/o/ppw.md) announced booking Robert Star for [Ledwo Legalne IV](@/e/ppw/2024-06-08-ppw-ledwo-legalne-4.md) next month.
-This surprised fans, but was well received by fans and wrestling YouTubers.
-PpW's wrestlers reposted this to their Instagram stories, commenting with things like "One Polish Stallion, worth more than 1200 horsepower" (referring to the [PTW Lottery](@/o/ptw.md#the-lottery)).
+This surprised fans, but was well received, both by fans and wrestling YouTubers.
+PpW's wrestlers re-posted this to their Instagram stories, with comments like "One Polish Stallion, worth more than 1200 horsepower" (referring to the [PTW Lottery](@/o/ptw.md#the-lottery)).
 The date was by no means accidental, as PTW's event [Total Blast From The Past](@/e/ptw/2024-05-11-ptw-6.md) was held that day.

 ### References